How Restore from Storage Snapshots Works

 - If you restore several VMs from one storage snapshot, Veeam Backup & Replication does not create several snapshot copies.
 Instead, it uses one snapshot copy for restore.

-- Veeam Backup & Replication makes sure that the IP address of the storage system is in the list of static targets on the ESXi host.
+- [For iSCSI protocol] Veeam Backup & Replication makes sure that the IP address of the storage system is in the list of static targets on the ESXi host.

-- The user performs necessary restore operations in the Veeam Backup & Replication console.
+- User performs necessary restore operations in the Veeam Backup & Replication console.

 - After restore is completed, Veeam Backup & Replication issues a command to the storage system.
 The storage system deletes the snapshot copy from the ESXi host and performs cleanup operations.